 Hose crimpers are powered and un-powered tools for joining deformable metal fittings with sections of rigid and flexible hose and tubing.
-They range from simple, portable, handheld devices that are designed for piecework to sophisticated, sometimes automated, benchtop, work cell, or freestanding machines that are engineered for precision and high-volume runs.
-Hose crimpers apply force with 360-degrees of contact at the outer diameter (OD) of the adhering metal fitting or component for joining with a length of hose, tube or pipe.
+They range from simple, portable, handheld devices that are designed for piecework to sophisticated, sometimes automated, bench-top, work cell, or freestanding machines that are engineered for precision and high-volume runs.
+Hose crimpers apply force with 360 degrees of contact at the outer diameter (OD) of the adhering metal fitting or component for joining with a length of hose, tube, or pipe.
 Typically, handheld hose crimpers are used for one-off or low-volume runs.
 Hose crimping machines are used for more demanding applications such as industrial hose crimping, metal forming, shop floor production runs, and machine shop maintenance.
-Hydraulic hose crimping and pneumatic hose crimping equipment for automotive and aerospace applications is also available.
+Hydraulic hose crimping and pneumatic hose crimping equipment for automotive and aerospace applications are also available.

 Most hose crimpers are specified according to product type, hose style, and coupling style.
 Crimp force and maximum crimp are also important to consider.
 Additional parameters for hose crimpers include:

 Powered crimping machines differ in terms of physical dimensions such as height, depth, and width; standards-based capabilities; and set-up time and full cycle time.
 Cycle times vary with hose and fitting styles and sizes.
 Accessories for hose crimping machines range from hand pumps to electric pumps.
 Tools and dies are color-coded.

 Categories of hose crimpers include: